asuralyc/WhatsPhoto/README.md

-# WhatsPhoto
-WhatsPhoto - send quote to your friends
+# WhatsPhoto - send quote to your friends

 [WhatsPhoto](https://itunes.apple.com/app/id910005539) is an iOS app for share quote photo.